 Anglers can choose from a variety of fish species on both lakes, which are connected to each other via a navigable canal.

-Fishery biologists with the state Department of Natural Resources consider walleyes, northern pike, smallmouth bass, black crappie and bluegills to be North Lida’s dominant species, though you’ll also find other species such as largemouth bass, pumpkinseed sunfish, yellow perch and tullibees, to name a few.
-South Lida is very similar, though largemouth bass replace smallies as the dominant bass species.
+Fishery biologists with the state Department of Natural Resources consider walleyes, northern pike, smallmouth bass, black crappie, and bluegills to be North Lida’s dominant species, though you’ll also find other species such as largemouth bass, pumpkinseed sunfish, yellow perch, and tullibees, to name a few.
+South Lida is very similar, though largemouth bass replaces smallies as the dominant bass species.

 Recent DNR lake surveys reveal that all the dominant species are abundant and offer good size distributions.
 For example, walleyes taken in DNR sampling on North Lida ranged in length from 7.4 to 25.2 inches, with an average length and weight of 14.3 inches and 1.0 pound.
-South Lida ’eyes averaged 17.5 inches and 2.1 pounds.
+South Lida’s eyes averaged 17.5 inches and 2.1 pounds.